OscarGomezGonzalezz/MERN-App-/README.md

 But as we have to run the database locally:
 1. Install mongoDB
 2. brew start mongodb-community
-3. For checking the connection in shell: mongosh "mongodb+srv://cluster0.7m91o.mongodb.net/" --apiVersion 1 --username oscar
+3. For checking the connection in shell: mongosh "mongodb+srv://clusterxxxxxx" --apiVersion 1 --username username

 IMPORTANT: WHEN TESTING IT WITH POSTMAN:
 Authorization: {token} <--- WITHOUT ADDING "Token" OR "Bearer" before the token itself